 There are two main ways to find the money you need to make your financial plan work at funding your priorities:

 - Earn more money

-I like to start by cutting spending that doesn?t align with my values and priorities.
+I like to start by cutting spending that doesn’t align with my values and priorities.
 Every year, I notice that, as the year progresses, my spending gets a little out of whack.
-I buy little doodads that don?t really serve a purpose or bring me lasting satisfaction.
-Or I realize I?ve signed up for a subscription service I don?t actually use.
+I buy little doodads that don’t really serve a purpose or bring me lasting satisfaction.
+Or I realize I’ve signed up for a subscription service I don’t actually use.
 We all end up with that kind of spending.
-I?ve identified some spending from 2017 that I?m not happy with, so I?m cutting it.
+I’ve identified some spending from the last year that I’m not happy with, so I’m cutting it.

 Earn more money

 Happily, I also discovered that earning more money is an option as well.
 Getting a second job is never a good time, but taking it on for a year or two can help you get a handle on your financial situation.
 Luckily, after I finished grad school, I discovered that technology offers us amazing ways to earn more money — without leaving the house.